Help! I'm a Fish: Plot

 Fly is an impulsive 12-year-old boy living with his younger sister Stella and parents Lisa and Bill.
 When their parents go out for the night, Fly and Stella are babysat by their aunt Anna and her son Chuck, a cautious, overweight genetics prodigy, and Fly and Stella's cousin.
 When Anna falls asleep, the children sneak out to go fishing.
 Caught in a high tide, they stumble across the boathouse of Professor MacKrill, an eccentric but kindly marine biologist.
-Reasoning that climate change will melt the polar icecaps to produce marine transgression within the next century, MacKrill reveals he has developed a potion to transform humans into marine animals, along with an antidote to reverse the process.
+Reasoning that climate change will melt the polar icecaps to produce marine transgression within the next century, MacKrill reveals he has developed a potion to transform humans into fish, along with an antidote that transforms fish back into humans.

 Mistaking it for lemonade, Stella drinks the potion and turns into a starfish, which Fly unknowingly throws out the window into the sea.
 Chuck discovers the mistake after finding Stella's transformation caught on camera.
 The trio set out to find Stella, but their boat sinks in a storm.
-Fly and Chuck drink the potion, becoming a California flying fish and a moon jellyfish.
+Fly and Chuck drink the potion, turning into a California flying fish and a moon jellyfish.
 Bill and Lisa return home to find Anna frantic with worry.
 Noticing that Fly's fishing equipment is gone, Bill, Lisa, and Anna head to the beach to search for them but find only Fly's rollerblades.
-The adults fear the worst until Professor MacKrill, having survived the storm, arrives and shows them the video of Stella's transformation.
+The adults fear the worst until Professor MacKrill, having survived the storm, arrives and shows them a video of Stella transforming into a starfish.

 Underwater, the leaking antidote attracts a lemon shark and a pilot fish.
 They consume it, gaining intelligence and anthropomorphic appearances.
 The pilot fish names himself Joe and uses the antidote to create a civilisation of intelligent fish, intending to launch a revolution against humanity, whilst The Shark becomes his dim-witted subordinate.

 Fly, Chuck, and Stella reunite, accompanied by Sasha, a seahorse whom Stella adopts.
 They must find the antidote within forty-eight hours, or their transformations will be permanent.
 The trio swims to Joe's domain, a sunken oil tanker, where Fly tries to steal the antidote.
 They are caught and interrogated by Joe about their intent and origins.
 He demands that they manufacture more of the antidote, or the Shark will eat them.
 The children are imprisoned and guarded by an aggressive, militaristic king crab.
 Sasha frees the children, who manage to escape.